Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 Featuring the ultimate chords in major keys chart - find out what chords are in all 12 keys, and how these chords are built.

-• Excerpt taken from Easy Peasy Guitar Music Theory book out soon in digital and print
+- Excerpt taken from Easy Peasy Guitar Music Theory: for Beginners book.

 Learning songs you love on the fly, jamming, writing melodies and soloing will eventually become second nature once you know the formulas behind song keys and their respective chords.